A framework for processing adsorption data for porous materials.

 git clone https://github.com/pauliacomi/pyGAPS # then install pip install pyGAPS/ # or developer mode pip install -e pyGAPS/

-If you want to contribute to pyGAPS or develop your own code from the package, check out the detailed information here.
+If you want to contribute to pyGAPS or develop your own code from the package, check out the detailed information in CONTRIBUTING.rst.

 Bugs or questions?